open-telemetry/opentelemetry-go/website_docs/getting-started.md

 goodbye
 ```

-The application can be exited with CTRL+C. You should see a similar output as above, if not make sure to go back and fix any errors.
+The application can be exited with <kbd>Ctrl+C</kbd>.
+You should see a similar
+output as above, if not make sure to go back and fix any errors.

 ## Trace Instrumentation

-OpenTelemetry is split into two parts: an API to instrument code with, and SDKs that implement the API.
-To start integrating OpenTelemetry into any project, the API is used to define how telemetry is generated.
-To generate tracing telemetry in your application you will use the OpenTelemetry Trace API from the [`go.opentelemetry.io/otel/trace`] package.
+OpenTelemetry is split into two parts: an API to instrument code with, and SDKs
+that implement the API.
+To start integrating OpenTelemetry into any project, the
+API is used to define how telemetry is generated.
+To generate tracing telemetry
+in your application you will use the OpenTelemetry Trace API from the
+[`go.opentelemetry.io/otel/trace`] package.

 First, you need to install the necessary packages for the Trace API.
+Run the
-Run the following command in your working directory.
+following command in your working directory.

 ```sh
 go get go.opentelemetry.io/otel \
        go.opentelemetry.io/otel/trace
 ```

-Now that the packages installed you can start updating your application with imports you will use in the `app.go` file.
+Now that the packages installed you can start updating your application with
+imports you will use in the `app.go` file.

 ```go
 import (